๐ŸงฌAP Biology

 Protein Folding

-• Primary structure (amino acid sequence) determines how the protein folds—hydrophobic amino acids cluster inside, hydrophilic ones face outward
+• Primary structure (the amino acid sequence) determines how the protein folds.
+Hydrophobic amino acids tend to cluster in the protein's interior, away from water, while hydrophilic ones face outward.

-• Chaperone proteins (like Hsp70) prevent inappropriate interactions during folding and help rescue misfolded proteins
+• Chaperone proteins (like Hsp70) prevent inappropriate interactions during folding and can help rescue misfolded proteins.

-• Misfolded proteins are tagged with ubiquitin and degraded by proteasomes—quality control prevents toxic aggregates
+• Misfolded proteins are tagged with a small protein called ubiquitin and then degraded by proteasomes.
+This quality control system prevents toxic protein aggregates from accumulating.

 Post-Translational Modifications

-• Phosphorylation (adding PO4PO_4) by kinases can activate or inactivate enzymes—this is reversible and crucial for cell signaling
+• Phosphorylation (adding PO4PO_4) by kinases can activate or inactivate enzymes.
+This is reversible (phosphatases remove the group) and crucial for cell signaling cascades.

-• Glycosylation (adding carbohydrate chains) occurs in the ER and Golgi, affecting protein stability, recognition, and secretion
+• Glycosylation (adding carbohydrate chains) occurs in the ER and Golgi, affecting protein stability, cell-surface recognition, and secretion.

-• Proteolytic cleavage removes signal sequences or activates inactive precursors (zymogens)—insulin is processed this way
+• Proteolytic cleavage removes signal sequences or activates inactive precursors (zymogens).
+Insulin, for example, is synthesized as a longer proinsulin molecule that must be cleaved to become active.

 The Endomembrane System: Protein Trafficking